OSAD is an alternative contact method between Uyuni and traditional clients.

 Make sure your firewall rules are set to allow the required ports.

-For more information, see installation:ports.adoc.
+For more information, see installation-and-upgrade:ports.adoc.

 At the command prompt on the Uyuni Server, as root, start the